michaelkrah/MBTA-bus-inequity-analysis/README.md

 We found that ridership has dropped across the MBTA bus system following COVID.
 Today, fewer people use the buses than 6 years ago.
 This is likely heavily influenced by the pandemic, as people may have begun to work from home or invest in alternative forms in transport.
 Following the end of the pandemic it appears that levels still have not returned to prepandemic levels.

+*The Jupyter Notebook used for this was ridership_routes.ipynb and *

 ### End to End Data Processing and Modeling:
 *What are the end-to-end travel times for each bus route in the city?*